Easily Manage SharePoint Permissions using Sharegate

 One of the most important aspects of managing a SharePoint site is controlling who has access to which sections of the site.
 While the UI offered in SharePoint is quite functional on an item-by-item basis, it has nothing to help you get a clear view of what your current permission assignments are.
-It has even less to offer when you need to massively assign, remove or copy permissions.
-Luckily, Sharegate is here to save the day with these amazing new actions, available by clicking on the 'Manage Security' tile on the home screen.
-These actions are designed to allow complex multi-user and multi-site (and even multi-farm!) operations with a single click thus saving you hours of manual entry, without the hassle of writing your own PowerShell scripts.
+It has even less to offer when you need to assign, remove, or copy permissions on a mass scale.
+Luckily, Sharegate is here to save the day with powerful permission management features available in the "Manage Security" tab on the home screen.
+These actions are designed to allow complex multi-user, and multi-site (and even multi-farm!), operations with a single click, thus saving you hours of manual entry, without the hassle of writing your own PowerShell scripts.

-Remove permissions from users or groups from your sites and farms, remove users from SharePoint groups or completely remove them from your sites.
+Remove permissions from users or groups on your sites and farms, remove users from SharePoint groups, or completely remove them from your sites.
 Once again, these removals can be cascaded down to child objects that have unique permissions defined.
 This makes sure you've really removed access everywhere.

 Clean Limited Access